 Pin me for later!

 To be honest, the White Mountain National Forest is worth an entire blog post with no other topic the White Mountains itself!
 However, I would like to mention a few of my preferred spots and highlights.
 I loved “climbing” Mount Washington, ok, my car did it for me.
 But driving uphill and downhill afterward was an adventure.
 And the view from the top was my favorite.
-Furthermore, driving the Kancamagus Highway, one of the most scenic highways and watching the leaves foliage, hiking the Flume Gorge Trail or relaxing at Echo Lake are fantastic experiences.... driving the #Kancamagus Highway; one of the most #scenichighways in #NewHampshire, and probably the world!
+Furthermore, driving the Kancamagus Highway, one of the most scenic highways, watching the leaves foliage, hiking the Flume Gorge Trail, or relaxing at Echo Lake are fantastic experiences.... driving the #Kancamagus Highway; one of the most #scenichighways in #NewHampshire, and probably the world!
 Click To Tweet

 2. Wander the “Castle in the Clouds”

 The ultimate surprise when I left the White Mountain National Forest heading south was the Lucknow Estate in Moultonborough.
 It is also called the “Castle in the Clouds,” and as soon as you visit it you understand why!